resun-c/django-auth0-engine/README.txt

 		To prolonged user sessions without requiring manual intervention you can set the keep_signed_in parameter to True.
 It fetches a refresh token.
-So when the user session expires, other method of AuthEngine automatically exchange the refresh token with a new id token to keep the user signed in.
+So when the user session expires, other methods of AuthEngine automatically exchange the refresh token with a new ID token to keep the user signed in.

 		Example:

 		```
 		from django_auth0_engine import AuthEngine

 		def signin_user(request):
 			email = request.POST["email"]
 			password = request.POST["password"]